 Acknowledge some of the potential challenges for implementing your project.
 How might you proactively avoid or mitigate setbacks?
 What steps can be taken to lessen risks?
 Please explicitly list your assumptions as you consider risks.
 (800 characters)

 1. Lack of reliability around responses generated by the large language model underlying the chatbot: to mitigate this we are collaborating with a stealth startup on GenAI reliability measurement launched by an expert on misinformation and GenAI, Prof. Srijan Kumar at Georgia Tech.

-2. Scaling responses and reducing latency when concurrent chats are initiated: There is a significant engineering cost incurred when we have long conversations with lots of users simultaneously.
-Currently, we are rate-limiting the bot to 20 messages in 24 hours for each user, and it resets after the period expires.
+2. Scaling responses and reducing latency when concurrent chats are initiated: Improving engineering with concurrent users.
+Currently, we are rate-limiting the bot to 20 msgs. in every 24 hours for each user.

 3. Out-of-domain conversations: When users initiate conversations that are out of domain or that we haven’t provided verified data for, the chatbot responds with a clarification that it does not have data to respond from within the verified documentation provided.
-We are also setting up a system to flag this so we can update the documentation.
-But this is our safeguard against the bot providing unreliable medical misinformation to end users.
+We need to provide more robust safeguards.

 Measuring Impact